-LAUGHTER - When was the last time you had a really good laugh?
-Laughter relaxes whole body easies anxiety, fear, and stress.
+■When was the last time you had a really good laugh?
+Laughter relaxes the whole body, eases anxiety, fear, and stress.

+INDFULNESS AND MEDITATION

-MINDFULNESS AND MEDITATION- is Non-JUDGMENTAL awareness in the moment - it is about commitment to bringing self to a present moment and disengage from endless stories and judgments in the head.
+Awareness in the moment - it is about commitment to bringing self to the present moment and disengage from endless stories and judgments in the head.
 Formal mindfulness is practiced through meditation and yoga and informal mindfulness is practiced by you anytime you notice you are not present.